 The Future of Repair and Service

 Post the pandemic, market reports estimate that the cost benefits of repairing old equipment, rather than disposing of it, are expected to drive the consumer electronics repair and maintenance market.

 Global consumer electronics repair and maintenance market is expected to grow from $15.11 billion in 2020 to $16.44 billion in 2021.
 Ironically, the report attributes this growth to companies rearranging operations while recovering from the impact of the pandemic restrictions.

-Research also suggests that device manufacturers are shifting their approach, with new laws encouraging them to build products that are relatively easy to be repair.
+Research also suggests that device manufacturers are now shifting their approach, with new laws encouraging them to build products that are relatively easy to repair.

 In any case, with the right tools, a repair and services business can rebound from a tough year.
 Fixably could be that tool.